-Other types of service providers should select “no” to the question “Is the ETC subject to the non-usage requirements,” and then the fields will be inactive/greyed out.
+Other types of service providers should select “No” to the question “Is the ETC subject to the non-usage requirements,” and then the fields will be inactive/greyed out.

-If a third party recertified the subscriber through a database check, the result should be reported in Block L (Subscribers that recertified through a request from a state administrator, third party, or USAC.
+If a third party recertified the subscriber through a database check, the result should be reported in block L (Subscribers that recertified through a request from a state administrator, third party, or USAC).

 A “state or federal database” means your company queried a database to determine the subscriber’s eligibility.

 A “third party” means the subscriber’s eligibility was reviewed by a state administrator, third-party administrator, or USAC.
-For example, results from Texas, California, and USAC-elected recertification should be reported in the “third party” section.
-If a third party performed the recertification, the results should always be reported in Blocks I – L, even if they used a database.
+For example, results from Texas, California, Oregon, and USAC-elected recertification should be reported in the “third party” section.
+If a third party performed the recertification, the results should always be reported in blocks I – L, even if they used a database.